microsoft/rushjs.io-website/pages/commands/rush_rebuild.md

-                        indirectly depend on the specified project -v, --verbose         Display the logs during the build, rather than just displaying the build status summary
+                        indirectly depend on the specified project -v, --verbose         Display the logs during the build, rather than just displaying the build status summary --no-color            disable colors in the build log, defaults to 'true' --production          Perform a production build, including minification and localization steps
 ```